voschezang/coding-handbook/collaboration/team-performance.md

 Capability consists of organizational capability and technological capability.

 - Organizational capability considers the individual team and the organization that it is a part of.
 This includes team maturity and agility.
 It may cover the dynamics between team members, their development and thier satisfaction.
+- Technological capability increases by finishing increments of work.
+Growth is limited by maintainability and operating cost.
+- Organizational capability is the result of social dynamics.
+It can be increased by streamlining, restructuring or expanding the organization